Reduce, reuse and then recycle

 Ensuring your bins are sorted correctly helps significantly reduce waste to landfill.

-A major issue with recycling is contamination, so look for Green Impact’s bin labels, to be sure which waste goes in which bin.
+A major issue with recycling is contamination, so look for Green Your Scene’s bin labels, to be sure which waste goes in which bin.

 Use reusable items

 Reusable items cut down on throw-away packaging and single-use items

 Reusable coffee cups

 Our campus is becoming disposable cup free so you will need a reusable cup for all hot drinks in University cafés – and you will get 50 cents off your hot drink.